-For the years ended December 31, 2014 and 2013, the Company did not have tax contingencies under the principles of SSAP No. 5, Liabilities, Contingencies and Impairment of Assets.
+For the years ended December 31, 2016 and 2015, the Company did not have tax contingencies under the principles of SSAP No. 5, Liabilities, Contingencies and Impairment of Assets.
 This is subject to change but it is not expected to significantly increase in the 12 month period following the balance sheet date.

 The Company is primarily subject to U.S. federal and various U.S. state and local tax authorities.
-Tax years subsequent to 2010 remain open to examination by the Internal Revenue Service, and 2009 remains open to other state and local tax authorities.
-As of December 31, 2014, there are no U.S. federal or state returns under examination.
+Tax years subsequent to 2012 remain open to examination by the Internal Revenue Service, and 2011 remains open to other state and local tax authorities.
+As of December 31, 2016, the Company is currently under examination by the Internal Revenue Service for the 2013 through 2015 tax years.
+The examination field work has been completed identifying no adjustments to the Company and the Company is currently awaiting notification of the final audit closing.